 I may break confidentiality if I believe that a child is in danger and if I believe that you are at serious risk of harm to yourself or to others.
 I will attempt to let you know in the case I break confidentiality for such reasons before I do so, however, should this prove impossible, it will not hold me back.

-I also attend supervision sessions to maintain my own good practice and continuous professional development (CPD) and will discuss elements of my work with my supervisor on regular basis.
+As a qualified psychotherapist and counsellor, I am obliged to attend professional supervision to maintain my own good practice and continuous professional development (CPD) and will discuss elements of my work with my supervisor on regular basis.
+Your anonymity will be maintained nonetheless.
 I may also use such information for other (e.g. research, academic etc.) purposes.
-The information I will share this way will remain completely confidential and anonymous and is fundamental to good practice.
+The information I will share this way will remain completely confidential and anonymous and is fundamental to my good practice.

 These practice principles are constantly being reviewed and updated.
 The latest version is usually available here.